alchrabas/flask_mattermost_sso_example/README.md

 main directory to make the process easier.

 Remember the script needs to be run manually every time you upgrade mattermost.

+# Footnotes
+oauthlib 2.0.0 contains a bug which results in `argument of type 'NoneType' is not iterable` in authorize_handler.
+That's why I use version 1.1.2.

+Code was run and tested on python 3.5, but it'll most likely work on python 2.7.